pylon/speechmarkdown-ex/README.md

 text manipulation.
 Examples of diction styles are a "pig Latin" effect and a sibilant lisp.
 The diction syntax allows specifying a comma-separated sequence of styles.
-Whitespace is ignored inside the filter definition.
+Whitespace is ignored inside the definition.

 #### Modifier example
 ```